chen-xintian/42-journey/libft/README.md

 * Debugging and testing
 * Following strict coding standards

-`libft` serves as a foundation for future 42 projects, where these concepts and functions will be repeatedly used.
+`libft` serves as a foundation for future 42 projects, where these concepts and functions can be repeatedly applied.